thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 ACARS is the messaging system that allows aircraft talk to and from the ground staff / systems.

 There are two main ACARS modes on VHF.
-ACARS between 129 Mhz and 131 Mhz (Doh!
-Just outside the span of a singe RTL SDR)
+ACARS between 129 Mhz and 131 Mhz.
+(Doh!
+Just outside the 2Mhz span of a singe RTL SDR)
-VDL2 between 136.6 Mhz and 136.9 Mhz
+VDL2 between 136.6 Mhz and 136.9 Mhz.
 Roughly you can think of ACARS as slightly older analog and VDL2 as digital.

 The two different modes are in use to different amounts all over the world, its imposable for us (yet - the data will soon be there for us to say with more confidence) to tell you which to pick for your location.
 I suggest that you install both packages, run both for a week and compare numbers for your location.
 Perhaps, like me in California, both have high message rates on both modes and you will end up running a few SDR dongles.
 (I run 3 in the one Pi 3.
 Two for ACARS and one for VDL2).